soyrochus/remedata/README.md

 ### Introduction

-The basic function of 'remedata' is to quickly create custom Express routing handlers, which allow the automatic loading of one or more JSON files, which then can be treated, though CRUD operations, as in-memory tables and consecutively saved back to disk.
+The basic function of 'remedata' is to quickly create custom Express or Sews handlers for the purpose of quickly creating mock services layers.
+Express is the well known minimalist web framework for Node.js.
+Remedata provides Express routing handlers, which allow the automatic loading of one  or more JSON files, which then can be treated, though CRUD operations, as in-memory tables and consecutively saved back to disk.
 So a GET method correspond to a READ, a PUT to a WRITE etc. This should be ideal to quickly, in a few minutes, create an elaborate web service API.

+Sews is a far smaller, insignificant, fish in the node.js pond, but quite useful in its own way.
+It is a simple eventbus build on top of Web Sockets.
+Remedata incorporates Sews handlers which, corresponding with their Express counter-parts, provides the functionality to READ, WRITE, DELETE etc.

 ### ECMAScript 6